 We crossed Bosnian border just after sunset and drove through Trebinje and Ljbinje on our way to Mostar.
 Compared to Montenegro’s rocky coast, everywhere was so green around.
 We drove through mostly straight, narrow and well maintained roads.
 There were many villages and towns on our way to Mostar.

 Just after dusk we reached the city of Mostar.
 I was very surprised seeing that Mostar is a huge city spread at a quite large area.
 On the contrary, Mostar Old Town was very compact and very walkable.
-We checked in our hotel and were ready to explore the beautiful historical town of Mostar.
+We checked in our hotel and were ready to explore things to do in Mostar.

 Where to stay in Mostar